W-algebras associated to surfaces: --algebras

 are all isomorphic to the shuffle algebra $\CS$ and its opposite $\CS^{\op}$, respectively (which by definition are isomorphic to $\CA^\leftarrow = \CA^{<\infty}$ and $\CA^\rightarrow = \CA^{>\infty}$, respectively).
 Any pair of vectors $(n,k)$, $(n',k')$ either lie on the same line passing through the origin, in which case \eqref{eqn:e triangle double} reduces to \eqref{eqn:shuf heis}, or they lie in the half-plane defined by the line of some slope $b/a \in \BQ$, in which case \eqref{eqn:e triangle double} is an equality in the subalgebra:

 Such an equality holds due to \eqref{eqn:e triangle}.
-The final statement of the Theorem, concerning the fact that relations \eqref{eqn:e triangle double} generate the ideal of relations between the generators $E_{n,k} \in \CA$, was shown in \cite{W} following the ideas of \cite{BS}.
+The final statement of the Theorem, concerning the fact that relations \eqref{eqn:e triangle double} generate the ideal of relations between the generators $E_{n,k} \in \CA$, was proved in \cite[Proposition 2.7]{W} following the ideas of \cite{BS}; the main idea is that one can use relations \eqref{eqn:e triangle double} to write any product of $E_{n,k}$'s as a linear combination of products of $E_{n,k}$'s in clockwise order; the fact that such clockwise products form a linear basis of $\CA$ follows by combining \cite{BS} and \cite{Shuf}.

 \end{proof}

 Recall the elements $E_{d_\bullet} \in \CS$ from \eqref{eqn:shuffle gen}.
 Since the negative (respectively positive) half of the algebra $\CA$ is isomorphic to $\CS$ (respectively $\CS^\op$), we will write: